techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 void StopCoroutine(int id)
 ```

 Stops the specified coroutine if it's current running.
-If the specified coroutine is not running, the behavior is undefined.
+If the specified coroutine is not running, this method does nothing.

 ### Miscellaneous